 We the Daughters of Charity are a registered charity (Charity no. 7137) with our Provincial House at St. Catherine’s Provincial House, Dunardagh, Blackrock, Dublin A94 P2K3.

-This privacy statement explains how we process information, in particular the personal data we receive from you.
+This privacy statement explains how we process information, in particular the personal data we receive from you to ensure that the processing of your data is fair and transparent.
 The Daughters of Charity collect and process information about you in a number of ways including face to face meetings, email, phone conversations, through enquiries sent to us and via our website www.daughtersofcharity.ie

 In relation to our website, any external links to other websites are clearly identifiable as such (hyperlink) and we are not responsible for the content or the privacy policies of these other websites.

 Personal Data is data which identifies you or can be used to identify or contact you and may include your name, address, gender, date of birth, email address, user IP addresses, financial information such as bank details, employment details and work history, information about your current involvement with us, information on volunteers, CCTV recordings and photographs.
-This list is not exhaustive.
-Such information is only collected from you if you voluntarily submit it to us, e.g. by sending us an email.
+This list is not an exhaustive list.
+Such information is only collected from you if you voluntarily submit it to us and provide your explicit consent to use the personal data e.g. by sending us an email.

 We must have a lawful basis for processing your information.
 This will vary according to the circumstances of how and why we have your information.
 Typical examples include: